remnrem/luna-doc/docs/luna/args.md

 If the command script contained references to `${var1}`, etc, they would be substituted as appropriate for each individual.
-For example, all the EDFs had channels `EEG1` and `EEG2`, the following command would run the `PSD` command 1) for both, 2) only for `EEG1`, and 3) neither, for the first, second and third individual respectively:
+For example, if all the EDFs had channels `EEG1` and `EEG2`, the following command would run the `PSD` command 1) for both, 2) only for `EEG1`, and 3) neither, for the first, second and third individual respectively:
 ```
 PSD sig=${var2}
 ```

-The log summaizes any attached variables for each individual: e.g. for the first individual (`var1`, etc are listed at the end):
+The log summarizes any attached variables for each individual: e.g. for the first individual (`var1`, etc are listed at the end):
 ```
  variables: